 Advocates insist more protective measures are needed, and reputable banks warn you should never share access codes or PINs via calls or texts from unknown persons.
 Most banks also won’t ask you to reach out to friends, family or anyone to send you money.

-If you don’t have it yet, download the Bright app from the App Store or Google Play.
+If you don’t have it yet, download the Bright Money app from the App Store or Google Play.
 Connect your checking account and your cards, set a few goals and let Bright get work, paying off your credit cards faster and building more savings, automatically.